-The charged student, student organization, and in specific cases, complainant (unless the conduct violation is under the jurisdiction of Policy 0-004) may be accompanied by an advisor of their choice and expense throughout the Student Conduct Process with the following guidelines:
+The charged student, student organization, and in specific cases, complainant (unless the conduct violation is under the jurisdiction of Title IX of the Education Amendments of 1972) may be accompanied by an advisor of their choice and expense throughout the Student Conduct Process with the following guidelines:

-- The advisor cannot have a potential conflict of interest between the University and/or the case or create an unreasonable conflict with the fair administration of the Student Conduct Process. - 2.
-The advisor may not speak on behalf of, present the case for, serve as a witness, or otherwise participate directly in the Student Conduct Process.
+- 1. The advisor cannot have a potential conflict of interest between the University and/or the case or create an unreasonable conflict with the fair administration of the Student Conduct Process.
+For example, the advisor cannot serve in any other role, including as a witness, an investigator, decider of fact, hearing officer, member of a committee or panel convened to hear or decide the charge or any appeal. - The advisor may not speak on behalf of, present the case for, serve as a witness, or otherwise participate directly in the Student Conduct Process.
 If the advisor is an attorney, they must adhere to the same guidelines as any other advisor. - 3.
-It is the student, student organization, and complainant's responsibility to make appropriate arrangements for their advisor to accompany them throughout the Student Conduct Process.
-The conduct process will not be delayed due to scheduling conflicts of the chosen advisor. - 4.
-The advisor may be dismissed from the Student Conduct Process for failure to adhere to the parameters of their role.
+It is the student, student organization, and complainant's responsibility to make appropriate arrangements for their advisor to accompany them throughout the Student

+Conduct Process.
+The conduct process will not be delayed due to scheduling conflicts of the chosen advisor.

+4. The advisor may be dismissed from the Student Conduct Process for failure to adhere to the parameters of their role.
 This dismissal will not affect the process and all proceedings will continue.

-In cases under the jurisdiction of Policy 0.004, the charged student, student organization, and complainant may be accompanied by an advisor of their choice\ throughout the Student Conduct Process.
+In cases under the jurisdiction of Title IX of the Education Amendments of 1972, the charged student, student organization, and complainant may be accompanied by an advisor of their choice\ throughout the Student Conduct Process.
 The following pertains to the role of the advisor in these specific cases.

 The advisor must conduct cross-examination of the charged student, student organization, complainant, and witness(es).
 If the charged student, student organization, or complainant does not have an advisor of their choosing present at the Formal Hearing, the University shall appoint an advisor of the University's choosing for the sole purpose of conducting cross-examination.
 The University cannot guarantee the appointed advisor will be equal to the chosen advisor of the charge student, student organization, or complainant.
 Specifically, should the charged student, student organization, or complainant's chosen advisor be an attorney, the University is not obligated to appoint an advisor who is an attorney.
 A party may reject the University's appointment of an advisor, but they may not proceed without an advisor.

 If the party's advisor will not conduct the cross-examination, the University will appoint an advisor who will do so thoroughly, regardless of the participation or non-participation of the advised party in the hearing itself.